 i.
 “This is the area which God swore to give to the nation (14, cf. Genesis 15:18-21; Numbers 34:1-12), and which was ruled by Solomon (1 Kings 4:24).”
 (Wright)

 ii.
 In his commentary, Daniel Block has a very good map.
-As he envisions it, if these borders were put upon a modern map it would include all of Lebanon and good portion of Syria (including Damascus).
+As he envisions it, if these borders were put upon a modern map it would include all of Lebanon and a good portion of Syria (including Damascus).
 It would not include modern Jordan or Egypt, and not extend southward to modern Eilat.

 iii.
 “Only twice in Israel’s history did the political borders of Israel extend as far north as Lebo-hamath: under David and under Jeroboam II (2 Kings 14:25).”
 (Block)

 b.
-From the Great Sea, by the road to Hethlon: Many landmarks are listed, but we believe that since the geography of this part of the world will be significantly transformed right before this period begins, it is impossible to exactly mark what these places will mark in the coming age.
-In general we can say that it is an area somewhat larger than the land Israel occupied in the Old Testament.
+From the Great Sea, by the road to Hethlon: Many landmarks are listed, but we believe that since the geography of this part of the world will be significantly transformed right before this period begins, it is impossible to exactly establish what these places will mark in the coming age.
+In general, we can say that it is an area somewhat larger than the land Israel occupied in the Old Testament.

 i.
 The description shows that this is not the eternal state.
 “The western boundary was the Great Sea (v.20; cf. Numbers 34:6).
 In contrast the land of God’s people in the eternal state will have no sea since the sea will no longer exist (Revelation 21:1).”
 (Alexander)